 DOI.
-10.1137/11083109X
+10.1137/16M1070426

 Introduction.
 The work develops a new algorithm for classification of high dimensional data on graphs.
-The method bridges gaps between the PDE-image processing community, methods related to $L^1$ compressive sensing, and the graph-theoretic community.
-The algorithm is inspired by diffuse interface methods that have long been used in physical science modeling of problems with free boundaries and interfaces.
-These same ideas also arise in compressive sensing because of the connection between the diffuse interface energies and total variation (TV) minimization.
-Thus it is natural to extend these concepts beyond classical continuum modeling to the discrete graph framework.
-By implementing various techniques for fast linear algebra and eigenfunction decomposition, we can design methods that are quite good in terms of performance and speed.
-They are also versatile, and we illustrate examples on a variety of datasets including congressional voting records, high dimensional test data, and machine learning in image processing.
+The method bridges gaps between the PDE-image processing community, methods related to L^1 compressive sensing, and the graph-theoretic community.
+The algorithm is inspired by diffuse interface methods that have long been used in physical science modeling of problems with free boundaries and inter-